Homeopathy for Endometriosis Treatment

 The symptoms can be pain, excessive bleeding, cramps, etc.

 Stage-III of Endometriosis (Moderate)

 In Stage-III of endometriosis, there are more adhesions compared to Stage-II.
 Stage-III of endometriosis is called moderate endometriosis.
 Along with the many deep endometrial implants, endometrial cysts can also be found on one or both ovaries.
-This endometriosis cyst starts to form when the misplaced tissue attaches itself to an ovary and starts to shed blood and tissue.
+Such endometrial cyst starts to form when the misplaced tissue attaches itself to an ovary and starts to shed blood and tissue.
 The blood accumulates and turns brownish and that is why these painful growths are also called chocolate cysts.